dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

 This control rule helps balancing TCP servers, because it waits for a notification from the consumer which informs that last request to the TCP is replied.
-So, it disables a branch while waiting and lets :math:`p_1` redirect the new token to the other branch.
+So, it disables its own branch while waiting and lets :math:`p_1` redirect the new token to the other branch.

 .. _C2: